Crowbar (American band): Career (1991–present)

 As of September 2010, Crowbar is under contract with E1 Music in North America and Century Media in Europe, and released their ninth studio album, Sever the Wicked Hand, on February 8, 2011.
 This date is the sixth anniversary of the release of their previous album, Lifesblood for the Downtrodden.
 The band embarked on a six-date UK tour in January 2011.

 Bassist Pat Bruders left Crowbar in September 2013.
 Bruders explained he wanted to focus on touring with Down.
 He told Louder than Hell, "It is better for all parties in Crowbar and in Down that I leave Crowbar.
 With Down's brutal tour schedule and overseas shows.
 It is better if I focus 100 percent of my time to Down.
 There are no hard feelings with my bandmates of Crowbar."
 Bruders was replaced by Jeff Golden, who formerly played with Six Feet Under, Thy Will Be Done, and Goatwhore.

 Crowbar entered the studio in late 2013 to begin recording Symmetry in Black, which was released in North America on May 27, 2014, via E1 Music.

 In May 2016, bassist Jeff Golden announced on his Facebook page that he had been fired from the band.

 Shortly after Golden's departure, Windstein announced that founding bassist Todd Strange would return to the band.
+The band toured with Carcass later that year.
 In July 2018, Strange had retired from touring although he will remain a member of the band.
 His final performance was at the Odd Fellows Rest 20th anniversary show on August 4, 2018.
 Shane Wesley is his live replacement and had already played on Crowbar's summer European tour.

 In mid 2017, Crowbar supported Overkill on the annual Metal Alliance tour.
 In the spring of 2018, Crowbar opened up for Hatebreed on their 20 Years of Desire and 15 Years of Perseverance tours.
 Crowbar opened up for Killswitch Engage on a short fall tour in November 2018.

 Crowbar's twelfth studio album (and their first in six years) Zero and Below was released on March 4, 2022.
-The band toured North America and Europe with Sepultura and Sacred Reich in support of the album.
+They toured North America and Europe with Sepultura and Sacred Reich in support of the album, and also toured with Eyehategod in March and April of 2026.
+After continuing to tour behind Zero and Below for nearly five years, the band plans to work on their next album in 2027, with a tentative release date of later that year or 2028.